-The program has made a strong commitment to supporting diversity and infusing diversity throughout program activities and curriculum.
-Following the guidelines and goals of the APA and NASP, the program faculty makes systematic, coherent, and long term efforts to attract and retain students and faculty from differing ethnic, racial, and personal backgrounds into the program.
+The program has made a strong commitment to supporting diversity.
+Following the guidelines of the APA, the program faculty makes systematic, coherent, and long-term efforts to attract and retain students and faculty from differing ethnic, racial, and personal backgrounds into the program.
 Consistent with such efforts, it acts to ensure a supportive and encouraging learning environment appropriate for the training of diverse individuals and the provision of training opportunities for a broad spectrum of individuals.
 Further, the program avoids any actions that would restrict program access on grounds that are irrelevant to success in graduate training.
-The program has and implements a thoughtful and coherent plan to provide students with relevant knowledge and experiences about the role of cultural and individual diversity in psychological phenomena as they relate to the science and practice of professional psychology.
+The program has and implements a thoughtful and coherent plan to provide students with relevant knowledge and experiences about the role of cultural and individual diversity in psychological phenomena as they relate to the science and practice of school psychology.
 This emphasis is embedded throughout the curriculum.

-E. Type of Student
+E. Type of Student / Undergraduate Pathway & Mentoring Program

-The program is designed for dynamic students with a genuine commitment to the school psychology profession and to children, families, schools, and communities.
+The program is designed for dynamic students with a genuine commitment to the school psychology profession and to the ethical service to children, families, schools, and communities.
 The typical student should be open-minded and eager to learn as much as possible about working with individual students, classrooms, schools, service agencies, families, and communities.
 The student needs to be a child advocate who is well-grounded in the theoretical and practical aspects of school psychology.
-Information regarding pre-requisites and credentials of applicants is included in application information.